cristianoKaKa/FERD/README.md

 ### Running Tests

-To run the tests, use the following command:
+To run the tests on HAD100, use the following command:

 - For first 50 bands test:
 ```bash